Web Application Hosting¶

 - $project user account - usually the same as the HiPerGator group name.

-- /pubapps/$project storage quota - 1TB with a basic instance, more can be purchased as PA-Storage units at the Blue storage prices.
+- /pubapps/$project storage quota - 1TB with a basic PA-Instance allocation, more can be purchased as PA-Storage units at the Blue storage prices.

 - ssh key access list setup for access by authorized group members from HiPerGator.